 Here, we warn against going cold turkey off alcohol at home without medical supervision.
 What are the risks?
 The dangers?
 The symptoms of detoxification from alcohol?
 More here on why going cold turkey off alcohol is not advised…and a section at the end for your questions about alcohol withdrawal.

-Going cold turkey alcohol?
+How to go cold turkey on alcohol?

 Give it a second thought.